AlexCreamer/DigiTrader/README.md

 `source mysiteenv/bin/activate`

 ### Database settings
+You can use the database of your choice but this program defaults to using postgresql
-Use Postgresql and make sure to configure settings.py for your database
+Don't foget to configure settings.py to input your database settings.
+Default database name: creditsdb
+Default database user: credits
+Default database password: password

 ### Notes
 You might have to do the following before using runserver: